SoheilSalehian/Franklin/README.md

 - As a service user passwords should be encrypted in the database.
 - As a service users can only interact with their own orders.
-- As a service all request needs to be authenticated.
+- As a service all request needs to be authenticated using basicAuth.

 ## API Specs